 Our wellbeing relies on us understanding our emotions and associated experiences.
 As every situation or event will lead to different emotions, the key is to educate ourselves to react in the best possible manner.
 Tracking our own emotions might not seem like a big deal.
 In reality it can offer insight into the way we think and the behavioral patterns we tend to adopt.
 It is no longer the domain of teenagers, even seniors chose to now keep a gratitude journal to improve their happiness.

 People exposed to trauma have difficulties expressing and managing their emotions.
 In turn, this plays a negative influence on future experiences, reinforcing a vicious cycle.
-Therapists recommend paying more attention to one’s emotions, in order to reduce the risk of emotional numbing (often associated with traumatic events).
+Nowadays, there are also many different personality-type tests you can take.
+Different personalities might be better or worse at expressing and controlling their emotions than others.
+Personality types are definitely something to be mindful of when it comes to emotions.
+Moreover, therapists recommend paying more attention to one’s emotions in order to reduce the risk of emotional numbing (often associated with traumatic events).

 It is Possible To Manage Mental Health

 In the beginning, you might find it hard to analyze your own emotions.
-Especially if you are dealing with feelings of detachment or feel like you cannot express everything you are going through.
-The thing to remember is that you are not defined exclusively by your emotions.
-It is possible to improve your mental health.
-It requires you to work towards improving your emotional adaptability.
+This is true especially if you are dealing with feelings of detachment.
+Analyzing your emotions is also difficult when you feel like you cannot express everything you are going through.
+The most important message to takeaway is that you are not defined exclusively by your emotions.
+Improving your mental health is not impossible, but it is a journey.
+It requires you working towards improving your emotional adaptability.

 You can use the emotion tracker or journal to record your emotions, but also to see how they affect your life.
-You can add information on the reasons for which you felt in this particular way.
-How you dealt with the situation and what made you seek analysis.
-Add the date and time, details on your mood and external circumstances.
-You might also want to compare the situation to previous ones, including in terms of internal thoughts and reaction.
-If you are taking medication or supplements, you should record your adherence to those as well.
-CareClinic will provide you correlation reports and charts if there’s a positive or negative correlation between them automatically.
+You can add information about the reasons why you felt a particular way.
+How you deal with situations and your motives for action are also both important.
+You might also want to compare situations to previous ones in the past.
+Keeping a record of your emotions allows you to compare your internal thoughts and initial reactions to similar kinds of events.

 Adding factors that can influence emotional health